suixinsuo/olympus-protocol/docs/B2C/ProductList.md

         return console.error(err);
       }
       if(fundType == 0){
-        // this is an index address.
+        // This is an index address.
       }else if (fundType == 1){
-        // this is a fund address.
+        // This is a fund address.
       }else{
-        // unexpected result.
+        // Handle unexpected result.
       }

   })